 We have once again been receiving reports of cold-callers falsely claiming to be from the Citizens Advice Bureau in order to con people out of their personal details and money.
 Over the last few weeks Citizens Advice Scotland has had multiple reports of cold-callers offering debt advice on unsecured loans or claiming people are due a refund from their credit card companies in order to access their bank details.

 - Citizens Advice Scotland or our sister organisation in England and Wales, Citizens Advice, would never cold call any members of the public and that these calls are a scam.

-- Anyone having debt problems can get free, confidential advice by visiting their local bureau, accessing our self-help website www.citizensadvice.org.uk/scotland/, or contacting the Citizens Advice Consumer Service on 03454 04 05 06.
+- Anyone having debt problems can get free, confidential advice by visiting their local bureau, accessing our self-help website www.citizensadvice.org.uk/scotland/,

 The Scottish Government has convened a Nuisance Calls Commission with the aim of finding practical solutions to the problem of unwanted calls.
 As part of this the Community Action Team at Citizens Advice Scotland will be running a Nuisance Calls campaign in partnership with Which? this September.